Sheikh Hassan Haroon

-Sheikh Hassan Haroon (died 6 May 2021) was an Indian politician from the state of Goa.
-He was a five term member of the Goa Legislative Assembly representing the Mormugao constituency.
+Sheikh Hassan Haroon (died 6 May 2021) was an Indian politician.
+He was a five term member of the Goa Legislative Assembly representing the Mormugao Assembly constituency.

 Political career

 Haroon was the Industry minister of Goa from 1999 to 2002 and Speaker of the Goa Legislative Assembly from 1991 to 1995.
 He was also the Law and Revenue Minister of Goa from 1984 to 1989.

 Mormugao Assembly Constituency

 Haroon was a five term member of the Goa Legislative Assembly representing the Mormugao constituency, four terms from 1977 to 1994 and 1999 to 2002.